Ocean County Jail, NJ

 Visitation

-To visit someone at Ocean County Jail, you'll need to preregister through the video visitation website or an on-site kiosk and be on the inmate's approved visitor list.
-First-time registration takes 48 hours to process before you can schedule anything.
-Book video visits through the VVSC scheduling site or the GTL VisMobile app at least one day ahead, but no more than seven days out.
-Need to cancel?
-Do it at least 24 hours before your appointment.
-Video visitation hours run weekdays 6:00 PM–10:00 PM and weekends 8:00 AM–3:00 PM.
-Eligible inmates get two free 15-minute video visits per week, plus a paid 16-minute option for $4.00.
-You can only enter 15 minutes before your visit—sign in with photo ID and expect to clear a metal detector and thermal scanner.
-Most visits are monitored and recorded, and personal devices aren't allowed inside.
+To visit someone at Ocean County Jail, you must preregister and be on the inmate's approved visitor list.
+First-time preregistration takes 48 hours to process before you can schedule anything.
+Book visits through the VVSC scheduling site or the GTL VisMobile app at least one day (and no more than seven days) in advance.
+Cancellations must be made at least 24 hours before your appointment.
+Video visitation runs weekdays 6:00 PM to 10:00 PM and weekends 8:00 AM to 3:00 PM.
+Eligible inmates get two free 15-minute video visits per week, plus a paid 16-minute option for $4.
+Arrive no earlier than 15 minutes before your start time.
+You'll sign in, show an approved photo ID, and clear metal and thermal screening.
+Expect visits to be searched, recorded, and monitored.
+Contact visits require separate approval and come with strict rules.

 Read full guide